RULES HELP KEEP EVERYONE PLAYING FAIR!

 5. Authorization: All purchase transactions must be approved by EOA prior to the final sale.
 The transaction authorization number issued by EOA must be recorded through an approved EOA method.
 Once an authorization number is issued by EOA, the transaction is binding on both parties; however, EOA will not honor authorizations found to have been misrepresented by either the buyer or seller.
 EOA reserves the right to refuse to issue an authorization number approving the transaction if: a) the buyer does not have sufficient trade dollars or line of credit to make said purchase; or b) the buyer is not an authorized account user; or c) either Member is not a Member in good standing.

 6. Record keeping, vouchers, and errors: EOA will make available to members either online or via mail a monthly statement reflecting account activity and any monies due and owing to EOA.
-Transactions are deemed accurate as posted unless Member notifies EOA in writing of any discrepancy within forty-five (45) days of the transaction date.
+Transactions are deemed accurate as posted unless Member notifies EOA in writing of any discrepancy within thirty (30) days of the transaction date.

 7. Direct trading, suspensions, and cancellation: Direct trade between EOA Members is strictly prohibited and may result in membership suspension or cancellation of all Member accounts involved.
 If a direct trade is consummated, a twelve (12) percent cash commission will be assessed, payable upon demand by EOA.
 Consummating a transaction that is initially facilitated by EOA through another trade exchange may also result in membership suspension or account cancellation for all members involved and the assessment of a twelve (12) percent cash commission on the value of the transaction.
 EOA reserves the right, at its sole discretion, to suspend the trading privileges of any Member with past due cash fees.
 Trading privileges will be reinstated for Members in good standing immediately upon payment of such past due fees.
 EOA reserves the right to terminate a Member at EOAE’s sole discretion for any reason, including but not limited to violating any of the policies and procedures set forth in this agreement, failure to communicate with EOA, or providing inferior quality products or services.
 Member may cancel its membership at any time upon ten (10) days written notice to EOA.